0mppula/leaddesk-shopping-list/README.md

 The application is developed using React.js, TypeScript, and Redux.js.
 The user interface is built with Shadcn-UI and styled using Tailwind CSS.

+Unit tests are implemented using Vitest, a fast and lightweight testing framework that is compatible with Jest syntax and designed to work seamlessly with Vite-based applications.

 Follow the instructions below to quickly set up the repository or run unit tests.

 ### Key Features: